Will Dispute Lawyers

 We understand that losing a loved one is a very difficult and emotional time.
 Going through legal action can add to the stress but the team at

-Streeterlaw Sydney lawyers will help and support you through this challenging time and achieve a fair result for you.
+Streeterlaw lawyers will help and support you through this challenging time and achieve a fair result for you.
 All contested applications

 need to be made within 12 months from the date of death, so it’s important you take action as soon as possible.